emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #slide[
   #text(size: 15pt)[
     #question[
-      - Was macht dieser Thread?
+      - What does this thread do?
     ]

     ```java